qnx-ports/build-files/ports/glib/README.md

 # glib for QNX

-**NOTE**: currently only aarch64le is supported.
+**NOTE**: Only aarch64le is supported.

-Current these versions are tested:
+Currently these versions are tested:
 + 2.82.0

 See test reports in `tests/`.